JamieFHarwood/GettingAndCleaningDataCourseProject/README.md

 | Y at the end of the variable name | y_axis |
 | Z at the end of the variable name | z_axis |

 In addition, the underscore has been used as a word boudary between each of the individual elements of the new variable name to make them easier to read.
-Note that the actual code for renaming the -mean() and -std() elements searches for .mean.. and .std.. as R replaces the characters '-', '(', and ')' which are the values in the data file with the '.' symbol.
 All transformed elements are lower case for consistency and readability.

 A description of what each of these elements represents can be found in the accompanying Code Book.